 The most typical way of arriving in Naxos is by ferry.
 If you’re traveling from Athens to Naxos, you can catch the ferry in Piraeus or in Rafina.
 There are different operators who will bring you to the island at varying speeds and prices, but typically you should be there in less than 6 hours.
 Typically Blue Star Ferries offers the most economical transfer to Naxos.

 Naxos is also well-connected with other islands such as Paros, Mykonos, Santorini, Syros, Crete, Milos, Ios, Amorgos, Koufonisia, etc.

 I typically check ferry options on the openseas.gr website and buy them in any port agency.
 Book them in advance for the best prices!
 Even in the times of pandemic, the connections could sell out (which I actually experienced once), because boats travel with reduced capacities.
 So don’t rely on the idea that people are traveling less these days, and buy your ticket on time!

 Naxos Airport “Apollon” is not the busiest one, but it is connected with Athens.
-If you’re looking for a quick 30-min flight, check the offer of Aegean Airlines, Olympic Air or Sky Express.
+If you’re looking for a quick 30-minute flight, check the offers of Aegean Airlines, Olympic Air, or Sky Express.

 How do you get around Naxos?

 While there are bus connections between the main island points (which could suffice if all you want is maybe get from Chora to the beach and back), for true exploration of Naxos one should rent a car.
 It is after all the largest island in the Cyclades and with 430 square kilometers of tempting content, having a vehicle at your disposal is a true benefit.